 The Dean is responsible for the budget preparation for the school operation and assuring adherence to the approved budget of the school.
 The administration of the budget must occur within the framework and limits of the University fiscal policy.

-1.4.3 Senior Vice President for the Health Sciences
+1.4.3 Mercer University Health Sciences Center